Brand Archetypes - Astute Communications

 Strategy: Shake things up

-More than anything in the whole wide world, the Lover wants to experience intimacy and sensual pleasure.
+More than anything in the whole wide world, the Lover archetype wants to experience intimacy and connection.
 Through different levels of relationship with the people around them, Lover brands help people find love and friendship through beauty, communication, and closeness.

 Desire: Connection